-This leisure pool is more significant than most other resort quiet pools at Disney World.
-However, it is relatively quiet since most guests with children spend their time at the Riviera Pool.
+The Beau Soleil Pool is significantly larger than most other resort quiet pools at Disney World.
+However, it is relatively quiet since guests with smaller children tend to spend their time at the Riviera Pool.

 One end of the pool is zero-entry.